MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/introduction/combat.md

 ### Series

 - MAA currently only performs consecutive battles according to the number of times set by the user and does not yet support automatic recognition of the maximum number of consecutive battles.
-- If the set number of times is too high but sanity is insufficient, MAA will directly perform the `use sanity potions` or `use originite prime` operation and continue to attempt consecutive battles.
+- If the set number of times is too high but sanity is insufficient, MAA will directly perform the `Use Sanity Potion` or `Use Originium` operation and continue to attempt consecutive battles.
-- If `use sanity potions` or `use originite prime` is not set, MAA will directly consider sanity insufficient and terminate the sanity farming task.
-If `remaining sanity` is set, MAA will directly start farming the `remaining sanity` stages.
+- If `Use Sanity Potion` or `Use Originium` is not set, MAA will directly consider sanity insufficient and terminate the sanity farming task.
+If `Remaining Sanity` is set, MAA will directly start farming the `Remaining Sanity` stages.

 ### Drop Recognition